sourcegraph/handbook/content/strategy-goals/strategy/code-graph/search/product.md

 Despite being research, there will be some delivery related to this work.
 We plan to release an incremental improvement to the logged-in homepage, refactor the search results UI components, and execute on technical work related to our migration off of the Monaco editor.

-We're also making a bet on natural language search, exploring how we might incorporate ML models to generate query suggestions from user input.
-This is an interesting approach because, rather than training a model to semantically classify code, we'll be training it to generate a valid Sourcegraph query from natural language input.
+We'll also start to explore usage of ML models to enable natural language search, whether through generating query suggestions from natural language, or directly building a natural language search backend.
+We'll evaluate both approaches, and spike out the work required to get them in front of users.
+We expect this to be a long-term effort, and as such we are not targeting actual integration into the Sourcegraph product this quarter.

 For example, if a user enters: